16 December 2020 | By: Heather Eng, Senior Marketing Manager

 The marketing funnel is a useful tool, but it doesn’t represent the way most consumers shop.
 Rather than being a straightforward, one-way process, today’s customer journey more closely resembles constellations mapped across the stars.

 Customers interact with brands throughout each day.
 They engage while researching products and placing orders online.
-They encounter brands when streaming music and movies, scrolling through social media feeds, and catching up on emails.
-Seventy-one percent of customers say they’ve used multiple channels to start and complete a single transaction.
-And 64 percent have used multiple devices to complete one purchase, according to a recent survey by Salesforce.1
+They encounter brands when streaming music and films, scrolling through social media feeds, and catching up on emails.
+Seventy-one per cent of customers say that they’ve used multiple channels to start and complete a single transaction.
+And 64 per cent have used multiple devices to complete a single purchase, according to a recent survey by Salesforce.1

-Given today’s multichannel, individualized customer journey, how can advertisers meet customers where they are with relevant messaging at the right time?
+Given today’s multichannel, individualised customer journey, how can advertisers meet customers where they are with relevant messaging at the right time?